twrecked/hass-aarlo/README.md

 It sometimes helps to turn on more verbose debug, this provides more information about the program's internal states.

-Enable verbose debug by adding this to your _Aarlo_ config.
+Follow the _Basic Debug_ instructions and then add this to your _Aarlo_ config.

 ```yaml
 aarlo: